Arizona Youth Partnership (AZYP)

 More About Us

 AZYP was founded in 1990 by a group of concerned citizens who saw a huge lack of services in rural Pima County and wanted to bring more resources to these areas.
 Pima Youth Partnership was born in the communities of Ajo, Marana and Sahuarita.
 In 2006, we changed our name to become Arizona Youth Partnership and expanded to Gila, Apache and Mohave Counties bringing resources to rural communities statewide.
-This year we celebrate 25 years of cultivating healthy foundations for youth and promoting strong families.
+We celebrate more than 25 years of cultivating healthy foundations for youth and promoting strong families.

 Cultivate Healthy Foundations for Youth: AZYP offers evidence-based relationship education, afterschool, and youth leadership programs.
 Our programs equip youth to focus on life success goals and work to build healthy relationships, provide shelter services, and prevent alcohol, substance abuse and anti-social behaviors.
 Over the past 25 years, AZYP has grown to serve 26 school districts across 13 counties in Arizona with funding from the State of Arizona, private foundations, and federal funds.
 Our current youth programs include the following:

 - Healthy Relationship and Sexual Risk Avoidance Education (also known as DoingItRight)